 We offer some general resources and links on this page.
 You may find these interesting and useful.
 We will try to include some insightful less-known websites.
-[These websites are not maintained by us so we are not responsible for the content of the websites in these links.]
+[These websites are not maintained by us so we are not responsible for the content of the websites in these links or the links themselves.]

 http://www.leadwithlovefilm.com/ This is the website for a 35-minute documentary, Lead with Love, based on the research of David Heubner, Professor of Psychology at the University of Utah.
 The goal of the film is “to provide comfort, information, and guidance for parents who have recently learned that their son or daughter is lesbian, gay, or bisexual.”

 http://familyproject.sfsu.edu/home The Family Acceptance Project, directed by Caitlyn Ryan,”is the only community research, intervention, education and policy initiative that works to decrease major health and related risks for lesbian, gay, bisexual and transgender (LGBT) youth, such as suicide, substance abuse, HIV and homelessness – in the context of their families.”
 This website also includes a short documentary produced by the project.

 http://mcclellandinstitute.arizona.edu/crossroads Steven Russell, Professor at the University of Arizona, is part of the Crossroads Collaborative team.
 “The Crossroads Collaborative includes University of Arizona (UA) faculty and students and two youth-oriented community partners, Gay-Straight Alliance Network and YWCA Tucson.
 The collaborative is dedicated to advancing research, graduate training, public conversation, and ultimately social change in the area of youth, sexuality, health, and rights.”